sandreae/klangkeller-website/content/klangkeller/signup.md

 VENUES

-Kino: PA, mixer, one SM58 microphone, projector (with HDMI cable), cinema screen [no drums or loud amplification here, sorry.]
+We don’t have a PA, please bring your own amplification if you need it.
+At Kino there's a projector (with HDMI cable) and a cinema screen; no drums or loud amplification here, sorry.
+At Hof only acoustic (or portable electronic) performances/presentations.
-Keller: PA, mixer, one SM58 microphone
-Hof: only acoustic (or portable electronic) performances/presentations

-Due to noise restrictions we have to limit the activities which can happen in the Kino, so no drums or amps here, if you wanna be loud then pick a Keller night.
-Thanks for your understanding!
-Please assume there is no other equipment available and unless you contact us in advance quite limited time for setup/soundcheck.

 ///////////////////////